503-User-Unavailable/503-User-Unavailable/README.md

 Hello, welcome to my Github!
-I am a Junior at Rutgers university who enjoys learning about and working on coding projects.
+I am a graduating senior at Rutgers university who enjoys learning about and working on coding projects.

-I’m currently working on my skills in Java via my discord bot, Mr. Moon, which I was inclined to start building after previous bots in the same niche stopped their services.
+I’m currently working on my skills with microcontrollers through a self watering plant bed system utilizing hydrometers.